Grand Central Terminal (GCT) is a station located on 42nd Street and Park Avenue in Midtown Manhattan, New York City.…

 The driverless trains are monitored from the control room of the operations and maintenance centre, and use a driverless communication-based train control system (CBTC).

 Passengers can keep track of the train location through an electronic display system.

 Tunnelling of the two 15.5km parallel tunnels started in 2013 and involved four tunnel boring machines, including Eva, Minerva, Nora, and Tria.

 Featuring an inner diameter of 4.9m, the tunnels were bored to depths varying from 20m to 35m and lined with sprayed concrete.
 Multiple emergency shafts are installed in the tunnels, to be used for ventilation and maintenance.

 The control and maintenance centre buildings were completed in 2014.
 Other construction works completed in 2014 included the walls around the stations, three shaft structures, and the walls around the new shaft of the interchange from Cityringen to Sydhavn.

-The last construction phase will involve the refurbishment of areas around the new stations.
+The last construction phase involved the refurbishment of areas around the new stations.